pmusau17/Platooning-F1Tenth/README.md

 `chmod +x setup_cuda_ros_opencv_conda.sh`
 `./setup_cuda_ros_opencv_conda.sh`

+The computer vision packages assume your system is GPU enabled.

 ### Install the Repo

 If you already have these environments set up, then go with this choice.
 We assume that you have ROS Kinetic and Gazebo installed.
 If not please installed these packages using the following link: [Install ROS-Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).